FancyPotts/website/README.md

 # Website v1.1

-## With this iteration of website
+## First teration of website development
-- The aim is to familiarize myself with the standard bootstrap
+- Familiarize myself with the standard bootstrap
 - Experiment with the different options and setups.